-The Department of Conservation Taupo Fishery team is based in Turangi, trout fishing capital of the world, and manages, protects, and regulates the fishery in the Taupo District and the Tongariro River, some of the most popular destinations in the world for trout fishing.
-Our mission is keeping trout fishing at the top of New Zealand’s attractions, providing some of the best experiences in the area of trout fishing.
+The Department of Conservation Taupo Fishery team is based in Turangi, trout fishing capital of the world, and manages, protects, and regulates the fishery at Lake Taupo, the Tongariro River, and in general in the Taupo District, some of the most popular destinations in the world for trout fishing.
+The Taupo Fishery mission is keeping trout fishing at the top of New Zealand’s attractions, providing some of the best experiences in the area of trout fishing.

 The Taupo Fishery boasts a number of very strong collaborations with hatcheries (in particular the Tongariro National Trout Centre), hydroelectric power providers (such as Genesis, King Country Energy and Trust Power), Universities, city and regional councils, private consultancy companies, local Trusts, and more, leading and supporting a wide range of projects, from fishery management to environmental monitoring, from compliance law enforcement to education programmes.

 The projects and programmes the team is involved in cover native and non-native species monitoring, drone surveys, project planning, coordination and support to the local fishery.

 The Taupo Fishery has a very strict annual monitoring program for rainbow and brown trout populations using a wide range of tools: one of the most important and classic monitoring tools are definitely stationary fish traps, regularily checked by rangers.